fluencelabs/examples/marine-examples/README.md

 ## build.rs test example
 There is another way to generate `marine_test_env` and use in tests: [cargo build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html).
 In this example we will show how to use `marine-rs-sdk-test` to generate test environment and how to enable IDE support for generated files.

 Assume that we have Greeting example compiled, and we want to write tests for it using build.rs.
-Firstly, we need to write a build.rs file add `marine-rs-sdk-test` to build-dependencies section of `Cargo.toml`:
+Firstly, we need to write a build.rs file:
 ```rust
 use marine_rs_sdk_test::generate_marine_test_env;
 use marine_rs_sdk_test::ServiceDescription;